ROOT™ Periodontal & Implant Centers

 Treating Oral Pathological Diseases

-Fortunately, the majority of pathological changes that occur are not life threatening, however they can be disfiguring and/or uncomfortable.
+Fortunately, the majority of pathological changes that occur are not life-threatening; they can be disfiguring and/or uncomfortable.

-There are a range of methods for treating other oral pathological diseases, including the following:
+There is a range of methods for treating other oral pathological diseases, including the following:

-• Hydrogen Peroxide (Diluted): If the soft tissue has changed due to poor or improper oral hygiene, your periodontist may prescribe a hydrogen peroxide mouthwash, which will improve halitosis and kill significantly more bacteria than traditional mouth washes.
+• Hydrogen Peroxide (Diluted): If the soft tissue has changed due to poor or improper oral hygiene, your periodontist may prescribe a hydrogen peroxide mouthwash, which will improve halitosis and kill significantly more bacteria than traditional mouthwash.

 • Oral Surgery: Patients who have non-cancerous growths or cysts may have them removed through a surgical excision.
 In addition to improving the aesthetic appearance, removal of these growths or cysts can also improve breathing problems, make speaking easier, and generally improve the patient’s overall comfort level.